Flooding near La Center, February 1996

-The National Flood Insurance Program (NFIP) was created by Congress in 1968 to make flood insurance available to property owners in flood-prone communities.
-NFIP requires local governments to adopt and enforce floodplain regulations before their residents can purchase flood insurance.
+The National Flood Insurance Program was created by Congress in 1968 to make flood insurance available to property owners in flood-prone communities.
+The federal program requires local governments to adopt and enforce flood plain regulations before their residents can purchase flood insurance.

 Flood insurance rate maps available

-Flood insurance rate maps, prepared by the Federal Emergency Management Agency (FEMA), identify flood hazard zones in Clark County, including “base flood” areas that have a 1 percent chance of being inundated in any year.
+Flood insurance rate maps, prepared by the Federal Emergency Management Agency, identify flood hazard zones in Clark County, including “base flood” areas that have a 1 percent chance of being inundated in any year.

-The NFIP and Clark County’s Flood Hazard Area code provide an alternative to traditional flood control.
+The National Flood Insurance Program and Clark County’s Flood Hazard Area Code provide an alternative to traditional flood control.
 These regulations acknowledge our community’s land use needs and guide development to allow floodwaters to move naturally.

-Membership within NFIP and the availability of flood insurance to county residents requires Clark County to manage its floodplains in ways that meet or exceed standards set by FEMA.
+Participation in the program and the availability of flood insurance to county residents requires Clark County to manage its flood plains in ways that meet or exceed standards set by FEMA.

-Since Clark County participates in the NFIP, federally backed flood insurance is available for all structures, whether or not they are within the floodplain.
+Since Clark County participates in the National Flood Insurance Program, federally backed flood insurance is available for all structures, whether or not they are within the flood plain.
 Be aware that standard property insurance does not cover flooding.

-Clark County also participates in the NFIP Community Rating System (CRS).
-This is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum NFIP requirements.
+Clark County also participates in the Community Rating System.
+This is a voluntary incentive program that recognizes and encourages community floodplain management activities that exceed minimum National Flood Insurance Program requirements.

 Reductions in flood insurance premiums are achieved through a points-based program that reflects the county’s efforts for improved flood management and community outreach.

-For CRS participating communities, flood insurance premium rates are discounted in increments of 5 percent; i.e., a Class 1 community would receive a 45 percent premium discount, while a Class 9 community would receive a 5 percent discount.
-(A Class 10 community does not participate in the CRS and receives no discount.)
+For participating communities, flood insurance premiums are discounted in increments of 5 percent.
+A Class 1 community receives a 45 percent premium discount for properties in high-risk flood areas, while a Class 9 community receives a 5 percent discount.
+(A Class 10 community does not participate in the Community Rating System or did not obtain the minimum number of credit points and receives no discount.)

-As of October 2009, the county’s flood rating was improved to Class 5, which means property owners who purchase flood insurance receive a 25 percent discount on their premiums.
-The county previous had been rated as Class 7, which provided a 15 percent discount.
+Since October 2009, Clark County’s flood rating has been Class 5, which means property owners who purchase flood insurance in high-risk flood areas receive a 25 percent discount on their premiums.
+The county previously had been rated as Class 7, which provided a 15 percent discount.

 Flood hazard area

-More than 25 percent of NFIP claims are filed by properties located outside the 100-year floodplain, also known as the flood hazard area.
+More than 25 percent of National Flood Insurance Program claims are filed for properties outside the 100-year flood plain, also known as the flood hazard area.
 Find out if your property is located in a flood hazard area.

 Federal financial assistance requires the purchase of flood insurance for buildings located within the flood hazard area, a requirement that can affect nearly all mortgages financed through commercial lenders.